ARP 2500: Notable users and appearances

-John Kongos first used one at Trident Studios in 1971, then in 1973 he acquired his own - it was used extensively at his Tapestry Studio, on his own recordings as well as Def Leppard (Pyromania), Mutt Lange, Alain Chamfort, Tony Visconti, Ryan Ulyate and many others.
+John Kongos first used one at Trident Studios in 1971, then in 1973 he acquired his own - it was used extensively at his Tapestry Studio, on his own recordings as well as with Def Leppard (Pyromania), Mutt Lange, Alain Chamfort, Tony Visconti, Ryan Ulyate and many others.

 In 1972 Pete Townshend of the Who used an ARP 2500 on the Who's Quadrophenia.

-The ARP 2500 was extensively used by British producer David Hentschel on recordings such as "Funeral for a Friend" from Elton John's 1973 album Goodbye Yellow Brick Road.
+The ARP 2500 was extensively used by British producer David Hentschel on recordings such as "Funeral for a Friend/Love Lies Bleeding" from Elton John's 1973 album Goodbye Yellow Brick Road.
 Jeff Wayne's 1978 multi-platinum selling album War of the Worlds features the ARP 2500, including the sound of Martian speech.

-Paul Bley used a 2500 on his Synthesizer Show album and in his live shows.
+Jazz pianist Paul Bley used a 2500 on his Synthesizer Show album and in his live shows.

-In the 1977 motion picture Close Encounters of the Third Kind, a 2500 unit is used to communicate with aliens.
+In the 1977 film Close Encounters of the Third Kind, a 2500 unit is used to communicate with aliens.
 Phil Dodds, ARP's Vice President of Engineering, was on set to install and manage the synthesizer; Steven Spielberg, liking his looks, cast him on the spot as an extra to play the 2500.
 The unit featured in the film consisted of a fully loaded main unit, two fully loaded wing cabinets and dual keyboards in a custom case.
-It was damaged by the artificial smoke/fog used on the film set.
+It was damaged by the artificial fog used on set.

+Composer Éliane Radigue worked almost exclusively with the 2500 from 1974 to 2000.

-It has been used by artists such as Aphex Twin, David Bowie, Vince Clarke, Ekseption, Faust, John Frusciante, Jean Michel Jarre, Cevin Key, Kraftwerk, Jimmy Page, Vangelis and the Who. Éliane Radigue has worked almost exclusively with the 2500 in her electronic works.
+It has also been used by artists such as Aphex Twin, David Bowie, Vince Clarke, Ekseption, Faust, John Frusciante, Jean Michel Jarre, CEvin Key, Kraftwerk, Jimmy Page, and Vangelis.